On this page:

 Personal Assistance Station

 The Personal Assistance Station (PA Station) is located in 072 Student Union.
 Equipped with three private restrooms and multiple lifts, the PA station is staffed by trained ODS student employees.
 The station provides assistance to students, faculty, staff, and guests with severe physical disabilities, at no cost to the consumer.
-The PA station is open seven days a week during academic terms (please inquire at ODS for specific hours), and provides personal assistance with lavatory needs, clothing, bags, etc. The PA Station staff does not provide medical treatment.
+The PA station provides personal assistance with lavatory needs, clothing, bags, etc. The PA Station staff does not provide medical treatment.
 For more information, see the Personal Assistance Station page.

 A campus parking pass is required to park in any university parking lot (except visitor lots).
 To park in accessible parking on campus, a disability parking placard or plates must be displayed along with a valid campus parking pass.
 Disability parking placard/plates are issued by the Ohio Bureau of Motor Vehicles.
 An application for disability placard is required, along with a prescription from a physician.
 For more information on campus parking, please visit the Parking and Transportation page.